 (***update***: Scot McKnight made a very good criticism of what follows below, and I want to address it here.
 You will frequently see me talk about Jewish "canons".
 I simply use the term to describe sets of books read in an authoritative way.
 Certainly using the term and applying its modern connotations to second Temple Judaism is anachronistic.
-As you will see in the notes, I cite VanderKam on this [cf. n.
+As you will see in the notes, I have cited VanderKam on this [cf. n.
 42]).

 Part I: The “Hebrew Canon”